The best electric heaters right now

 The Dyson Pure Hot+Cool is slightly more flexible and looks neater, but it’s far more expensive, making the Dimplex MaxAir an excellent value alternative.

-About the size of a loaf of bread, the MeacoHeat Motion Eye 1.8kW Heater is one of the smallest electric heaters you can buy.
+The compact MeacoHeat Motion Eye 2.0kW Heater is one of the smallest electric heaters you can buy.
 The size and energy rating tells you that this is really a model designed for smaller rooms, or for working in conjunction with an existing heating source.

 Unusually, there’s an IR motion sensor, which lets the MeacoHeat Motion Eye 1.8kW Heater turn on automatically when motion is detected.
 This could be useful in a rarely used room, such as a garage or other outbuilding.
 Positioning is important, though, as the MeacoHeat Motion Eye 1.8kW Heater has only a 1m motion detection range.